nadiazerba-lab/DataScienceProject/README.md

 Contains pottery fragment data with columns: exterior_diam, inside_diam, chronology, rim_h, rim_w, site, and shape.

 Summary of Results
-	• Model Used: Decision Tree Classifier
+	• Model Used: Decision Tree
 	• Accuracy: ~85% on the test set (varies by dataset)
 	• Insights:
 		○ exterior_diam and inside_diam were the most influential features.